State and Local Efforts

 New York State

 In May 2024, the state included the Newspaper and Broadcast Media Jobs Program in the budget, allocating $90 million over three years to New York newsrooms based on the number of employees and their compensation.
 The program will undergo a regulatory process this summer where stakeholders can weigh in on how it will be implemented.
-The bill goes into effect on January 1, 2025.
+The bill went into effect on January 1, 2025.

 Oregon